FPGAwars/icestudio/source/gui.rst

 Graph
 -----

 This is the main panel.
-It contains the blocks and wires.
+It contains the blocks and the wires.

 Blocks inspection
 `````````````````